ironsheep/P2-vscode-extensions/TASKS.md

 ### FlexProp install specifics: Windows

 The FlexProp toolset does not have a standard install location.
 So we will likely have many locations amongst all of us P2 users.
-You have to take note of where you installed it and then adjust the following examples to point to where your binaries ended up on your file system.

-In my case, on my Windows machine, I installed the folder at C:\\Users\\smmor\\ProgramFiles\\flexprop.
-Yours will be different.
-You will need to modify your `tasks.json` file.
-The three lines are:

-- "command": "{installPath}\\bin\\flexspin.exe",  (in the "compileP2" task)
-- "command": "{installPath}\\bin\\flexspin.exe",  (in the "compileTopP2" task)
-- "command": "{installPath}\\bin\\loadp2.exe",    (in the "downloadP2" task)

-Simply replace {installPath} with your own install path (the folder containing the bin folder).
+To normalize this you added a new PATH element in your windows settings app. to point to the FlexProp bin directory when you installed flexprop.
+These tasks now just expect to be able to reference the executable by name and it will run.

 ### Top-Level file project specifics